Mellanox Technologies (MLNX) Q4 2016 Results - Earnings Call Transcript

 Brian Alger - ROTH Capital Partners LLC

 Great.
 Thanks, guys.
-You touched about growth in 2017 on the full year despite which can be a softer Q1.
+You talked about growth in 2017 on the full year despite what's going to be a softer Q1.
 I'm curious.
 In 2016, we saw, obviously, earnings grow slower than revenues.
 Do you expect to see a reversal of that in 2017 as we start to monetize some of the investments made in 2016, with earnings outpacing the growth in revenues?

 Eyal D. Waldman - Mellanox Technologies Ltd.